Abh-igyan/cloud-learning-journey/cloud-journey.md

    * If no streaming, data can also be read from and written to Bigtable through **batch processes** like Hadoop MapReduce, Dataflow, or Spark.
    * BigQuery is different and sits on the edge between data storage and data processing The usual reason to store data in BigQuery is so you can use its big data analysis and interactive querying capabilities.
 It is not purely a data storage product.
 # Day 5: Using APIs
- ## Purpose of APIs
+ ## Purpose of APIs (Application Programming Interfaces)
  * A clean well-def interface.
- * AppDevs structure the software they write so that it presents a clean, well-defined interface that hides unnecessary detail, and then they provide a documentation of that interface.
+ * AppDevs structure the software they write so that it presents a clean, well-defined interface that hides unnecessary detail, they provide a documentation of that interface.
 That’s an API.
 Its underlying implementation can change.
  * Used to simplify the way different,distinct software resources communicate.
  * Changes to the API are made with versions: we can specify the version we wanna use in our software.
  * **REST API**: